Cooking for 100+ People on a Meadow Creek Wood Smoker

-In this story, I will show you how well the Meadow Creek TS250 tank smoker with a front-mounted BBQ42 handles this.
+In this story, I will show you how well our Meadow Creek TS250 wood smokers with a front-mounted BBQ42 handle this.
 Keep scrolling for a visual feast of irresistible ribs, tri-tips, armadillo eggs, bacon-wrapped Oreos, and more cooked on my wood-fired smoker trailer!

 The TS250 barbecue trailer is perfect for a take-out or roadside operation, and the BBQ42 on the front of the trailer is excellent for expanding your menu with perfectly grilled chicken and sausages.

 “We just received our new Meadow Creek TS250 Smoker, complete with the BBQ-42 Chicken Cooker...
 The quality, attention to detail and color/appearance scheme is off the charts."